Current is a New York City-based fintech company that offers mobile-only bank accounts.

 Current will generate a barcode that the cashier can scan, and all you have to do is hand them the cash.

 Current doesn’t charge any overdraft fees.
-The way that their overdraft protection works is if you try to spend more than your available balance, your card simply declines unless you enroll in Overdrive.
+Its overdraft protection works by declining attempts to spend over your available balance, unless you enroll in Overdrive.

 Automated Savings Pods

 Current doesn’t offer a savings account, but its checking accounts come with a feature called Savings Pods, which help you automatically set money aside for specific purchases or savings goals.

 There’s also an option to enable round-ups, which round off all of your debit card purchases to the nearest dollar and moves the remainder into a Savings Pod.

 When you set up direct deposits totaling at least $200, you’ll earn a solid 4.00% APY on your savings, up to $2,000 per pod and $6,000 total.